Bi5h0ps/ChildTuningGoBackend/README.md

 //preparing the database
-1. Create a database called childTuningDB first: mysql -u root -p
+1. Create a database called childTuningDB first:
+"mysql -u root -p"
-CREATE DATABASE childTuningDB;
+"CREATE DATABASE childTuningDB;"
-exit
+"exit"

 2. Then use the sql dump on the database just created mysql -u root -p childTuningDB < childTuningDB.sql